 Questions about using progesterone cream flood our email inboxes weekly.
 What seems particularly challenging is the proper use of progesterone cream with an irregular menstrual cycle.
-Its use in these instances is probably one of the most confusing given that menstrual cycle start and end dates fluctuate and the timing of ovulation may change from month to month.
+Its use in these instances is probably one of the most confusing given that menstrual cycle starting and ending dates fluctuate, and the timing of ovulation may change from month to month.

 I hope this Q&A of frequently asked questions is helpful to those wondering how to use natural progesterone cream with an irregular menstrual cycle.
 While there are general suggested use guidelines, it is best to determine proper timing of use based on your menstrual cycle.